 The offshore areas around the lodge are prime grounds for the Pacific Halibut.
 This member of the flatfish family can grow to enormous sizes, sometimes hundreds of pounds.
 These "barn door" specimens are breeding females, and are not allowed to be harvested to ensure enough eggs survive to replenish the stocks, but you may be lucky enough to catch and release one of these monster fish.
 For 2021 Regulations allow the retention of one halibut up to 133cm (about 75lbs) , or two halibut up to 90cm each (about 25lbs).
 This limit protects the large breeding fish, but still allows for some tasty halibut fillets to be taken home.

 They are ugly but make great fish and chips

 At Port Eliza Lodge location means being close to the fish.
 Our lodge exists to provide easy access to the best salmon, halibut and bottom fishing on the west coast.
 At Port Eliza you will spend less time running to the grounds and more time fishing!
 The scenery is spectacular, and up close encounters with Killer Whales, Humpbacks, Gray Whales, Otters, Sea Lions and Bears are a bonus.
 Only Port Eliza Lodge offers a unique combination of a pristine wilderness setting and fantastic fishing without the necessity of flying in*.
-Part of the adventure is getting here, as you drive through the temperate rainforest to the village of Tahsis B.C., where we pick you up and complete the journey by boat, motoring through the mountain framed Tahsis and Esperanza inlets.
+Part of the adventure is getting here, as you drive through the temperate rainforest to the village of Tahsis or Zabellos B.C., where we pick you up and complete the journey by boat, motoring through the mountain framed inlets.

 *Fly in options are available from Seattle and Campbell River.
 Details are in the Getting Here section